The article will deep dive into the 9 most important points, concepts and strategies that you need to know to ace the SAT Reading section.

 Answers to inference questions, on the other hand, will not be directly stated in the passage but instead implied by what the author explicitly states.
 For these questions, also underline text in the passage that supports the correct answer choice.

 For detail questions, never bring in information from outside the passage; all of the information necessary to answer the question resides in the passage.
 Making assumptions will lead you to the wrong answer!

-Question: It can reasonably be inferred that “the strong-minded” (line 39) was a term generally intended to
+Question: It can reasonably be inferred that “the strong-minded” (orange font) was a term generally intended to

 A. praise women who fight for their long-denied rights.

 D. condemn women who agitate for the vote for their sex.

 The lines around the highlighted word show that “strong-minded” was used in a negative connotation with respect to women.
 Therefore, we can eliminate choices A and B. Answer choice C is about professions, which isn’t the focus of the passage.
 Therefore, the correct answer is D.

 When it comes to vocabulary-in-context questions, never put words from the answer choices back into a paragraph to check which sounds the best - you will usually fall for the trap answer.